Empowering Teachers for Systemic Change

 Engage student families in the learning process and link them to community services

-Registration is now open through June 1st for the summer training on July 9-10, 2018 for Nashville area teachers.
+Registration is full for the first training on July 9-10, 2018.
+Nashville teachers may still register to be put on the waiting list.
 Visit the Training page for more details on eligibility, stipend, and registration.
 Future training dates and eligibility will be posted here.

 To learn more about Sustainable Classrooms, including registration, volunteers, and media inquiries, please email Diana Andrew, Sustainable Classrooms Manager, at [email protected].